 Basilica Palladiana is a palace in Vicenza, overlooking Piazza dei Signori, inextricably linked to the Renaissance architect Andrea Palladio.
 The architect redesigned the Gothic Palazzo della Ragione by adding the loggias with the famous white marble serliane.
 A serliana, also known as a Palladian window, is an architectural motif popularized by Andrea Palladio, which consists of a window with three openings, the central one arched and wider than the lateral rectangular ones.
 Once the seat of the public magistrates of Vicenza, the Palladian Basilica is today equipped with three independent spaces, used to host architecture and art exhibitions.
 The building was included in 1994 in the UNESCO World Heritage Site City of Vicenza and the Palladian Villas of the Veneto.
 SHORT HISTORY Palazzo della Ragione was built around the middle of the 15th century according to a project by Domenico da Venezia, incorporating two pre-existing public buildings.
 The Gothic facade of the palace was made of diamond-shaped red and yellow Verona marble, still visible behind the loggias.
 The building was the seat of the public magistrates of Vicenza and, on the ground floor, it housed a shop gallery.
 Adjacent to the building is the Bissara Tower, 82 meters in Read more [...]

 Arena di Verona is a Roman amphitheater located in the historical center of Verona, in Piazza Bra.
-The Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.
-SHORT HISTORY The Arena was built around the year 30 AD, in an area outside the city walls.
+The Verona Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.
+TIP: If you want to visit the Verona Arena without spending a very long time in the waiting line (which, by the way, is always there), buy your skip-the-line ticket in advance, to ensure you have a fast track access.
+SHORT HISTORY OF ARENA DI VERONA Arena di Verona was built around the year 30 AD, in an area outside the city walls.
 In 265, the Roman Emperor Gallienus decided to built a new stretch of wall, 550 meters long, to finally include the Arena.
 The amphitheater was slowly abandoned in the following centuries, due to the affirmation of Christianity and the consequent end of the gladiatorial games.
-During the reign of Theodoric the Great, at the beginning of the 5th century, some shows were held in the Arena, from which many chronicles of the time attributed the construction of the amphitheater to him.
-However, the most serious damage to the amphitheater was done by the same King Theodoric, who demolished a greater part of the outer ring of the Arena, and used the material to build another section of the city walls.
-Other damages to the amphitheater were due to natural disasters, among which the flood of the Adige river of 589, the Read more [...]
+During the reign of Theodoric the Great, at the beginning of the 5th century, some shows were held in the Arena, and therefore many chronicles of the time attributed the construction of the amphitheater to him.
+However, the most serious damage to the amphitheater was done by the same Read more [...]

 Basilica of San Zeno Maggiore is a magnificent church in Verona, dedicated to Saint Zeno, an early Christian Bishop of the city.
 One of the Romanesque masterpieces in Italy, the church develops on three levels, and the current structure dates back to the 11th century.
 SHORT HISTORY It is believed that Saint Zeno of Verona died between the years 372 and 380, and tradition has it that he was buried near the place where the basilica rises today.
 A first church was built in his honor above his tomb, and by 589, the structure was already restored and enlarged.
 At the beginning of the 9th century, Pepin of Italy, King of the Lombards, decided to build a larger and more beautiful church, and that the body of the old one to be transformed into a crypt.
 The consecration of the new building took place on December 8, 806, while on May 21 of the following year, the body of Saint Zeno was moved to the crypt.
 It seems that the church suffered considerable damage during the Hungarian invasions that took place between 899 and 933, and the city decided to rebuilt it.
 The reconstruction was commissioned by Bishop Raterio, Read more [...]